 When combat starts, it is important to determine where everyone is placed on the battlefield, if that hasn’t been done already.
 If playing using a grid or some sort of map, this part should be trivial.
 If there is no such grid or the party has chosen to go the Theater of the Mind route, then the GM will, for the most part, determine where everyone on the battlefield is, with the help of the players and their chosen marching order or previously stated positions.

 Attacking in Melee.
-A creature is considered engaged in melee combat they are within the range of >1 of an opponent's equipped melee weapons.
+A creature is considered engaged in melee combat if they are within the range of >1 of an opponent's equipped melee weapons.
 Most melee weapons, unless they have the Short or Long property, have a range of 2m.
 Melee attacks are reduced by a creature’s M-DEF score.

 Attacking at Range.
 A ranged weapon’s standard range and long range are listed next to their ammunition.
 If an attack is made in the weapon’s standard range, the attack is made as normal.
 If the attack is made in the weapon’s long range or against a prone target, then it has disadvantage.
 For Archery weapons, firing while prone also grants disadvantage, whereas with Firearm weapons, firing while prone grants advantage.
 Lastly, ranged attacks made in melee range with two-handed weapons have disadvantage, but such attacks with one-handed weapons do not.
 Ranged attacks are always reduced by a creature’s R-DEF score.

-When a creature wields two Small or Medium melee weapons at once (Polearm weapons cannot be dual-wielded), their Armor score is increased by their proficiency with whichever one of those weapons they are more proficient with.
-For example, if a character with 3 proficiency in Medium weapons and 1 proficiency in Small were to wield a rapier in one hand and a stiletto in the other, their Armor score would increase by 3.
+When a creature wields two Small or Medium melee weapons at once (Polearm weapons cannot be dual-wielded), their Worn Armor score is increased by their proficiency with whichever one of those weapons they are more proficient with.
+For example, if a character with 3 proficiency in Medium weapons and 1 proficiency in Small were to wield a rapier in one hand and a stiletto in the other, their Worn Armor score would increase by 3.
 In the case of dual-wielding Large weapons, the character must be Big or bigger and be able to wield each weapon one-handed (to wield a two-handed weapon in one hand, a character's STR score must be >1 + the STR requirement of the weapon).

 The character loses this bonus if they become unable to use their arms (such as by being restrained or paralyzed) or if they wear armor that grants disadvantage on DEX checks, including Medium or Large shields.